9-2-pursuit/guide-mock-interviews/peer-mock-interviews/readme.md

 If your partner did not come to a solution, walk through a solution with them.

 Add your feedback to the Google Form.
 Submit the form once you have filled in all required form fields.

+## For the fellow being interviewed

+When approaching a problem -

+### You should
+* Ask clarifying questions (edge case, exp inputs and output)
+* Talk through different approaches.
+* Continue to communicate your thought process even if you don't know the answer.
+* Psuedo code a solution
+* Write the real code (this step should only take you a few minutes as the rest of the work has already happend)
+* Test your code.
+Walk through it line by line testing different sample outputs.

+### You should NOT
+* Make assumptions
+* Be overly queit
+* Give up.